JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 Finally we can also omit the definition of a provider chain.
 This will use the default provider chain:

-_Access an +ExchangeRate+ using the default provider chain_
+_Access an `ExchangeRate` using the default provider chain_
 ```java
 ExchangeRateProvider rateProvider = MonetaryConversions.getExchangeRateProvider();
 ExchangeRate eurToChfRate = rateProvider.getExchangeRate("EUR", "CHF");
 ```

-#### Extracting a +CurrencyConversion+
+#### Extracting a CurrencyConversion

-A +CurrencyConversion+ extends +MonetaryOperator+ and is therefore directly applicable on every +MonetaryAmount+.
+A `CurrencyConversion` extends `MonetaryOperator` and is therefore directly applicable on every `MonetaryAmount`.
-Hereby a +CurrencyConversion+ instance is always bound to a terminating currency and an underlying +ExchangeRateProvider+.
+Hereby a `CurrencyConversion` instance is always bound to a terminating currency and an underlying `ExchangeRateProvider`.
-As a consequence each +ExchangeRateProvider+ allows to get a +CurrencyConversion+ instance by passing the terminating
+As a consequence each `ExchangeRateProvider` allows to get a `CurrencyConversion` instance by passing the terminating
 currency:

 _Getting a `CurrencyConversion` from an `ExchangeRateProvider`_